Vyral/base-template/_posts/2020-02-20-a-quick-update-on-the-edmond-real-estate-market.md

 Let’s contrast that with what the market is doing in Edmond in the $400,000 to $500,000 market.
 There have been 150 home sales in the last six months, which means we’re selling around 25 homes per month.
 With 122 homes active on the market right now, we have just about five months of inventory.

-What does all of this mean? **You really need an expert on your side who knows the market that you’re in and where it’s at.** In the lower price ranges, sellers have the advantage, while it’s more balanced in the higher price ranges.
+What does all of this mean? **You really need an expert on your side who knows the market that you’re in and what it's doing.**&nbsp;In the lower price ranges, sellers have the advantage, while it’s more balanced in the higher price ranges.

-If you have any questions for me about the numbers in your area or anything else related to real estate, feel free to reach out via phone or email.
+If you have questions about the numbers in your area or anything else related to real estate, feel free to reach out via phone or email.
 We look forward to hearing from you soon.